Dtrycode/ToupleGDD/README.md

 # ToupleGDD

-Implementation of "ToupleGDD: A Fine-Designed Solution of Influence Maximization by Deep Reinforcement Learning" (Arxiv link)
+Implementation of "ToupleGDD: A Fine-Designed Solution of Influence Maximization by Deep Reinforcement Learning" (https://arxiv.org/abs/2210.07500)

 Run the code
 ------------